jjvanzon/JJs-Reference-Architecture/code-style.md

 </td></tr></table>

 Reason:
-When using these compiling directives, a compilation might succeed, without all the code being compilable.
+When using these compiling directives, a compilation might succeed, without all the code being actually compilable.

 ### Activator.CreateInstance